Back to Support Content and Media Pages and Posts Using the Classic Editor

 Pasting Text

-If you copy and paste text from somewhere else, you may discover that it does not always appear exactly as you would expect.
-This is because pasting from another program (such as an email or word processor) can bring with it some unwanted formatting.
+If you copy and paste text from somewhere else, you may discover that it does not always appear exactly as expected.
+This is because pasting from another program (such as an email or Word document) can bring with it some unwanted formatting.

 Below is how the Toolbar looks in “Plain Text off” mode.
 Note that there’s no box around it: